circonus/docs/content/caql/architecture.md

 Batch mode is the typical execution mode supported by most query languages.

-In Stream mode, standing CAQL queries are registered as CAQL checks, and executed over the stream of incoming data.
+In Stream mode, standing CAQL queries are registered as CAQL checks and executed over the stream of incoming data.
 CAQL checks typically stay active indefinitely.
 Outputs for each registered check are produced every minute and emitted to the system as CAQL metrics.
 CAQL metrics, in turn, can be used to drive threshold based alerting rules.